Olaplex (NASDAQ:OLPX) Now Covered by Canaccord Genuity Group

-Canaccord Genuity Group began coverage on shares of Olaplex (NASDAQ:OLPX – Get Rating) in a report published on Thursday morning, MarketBeat Ratings reports.
-The firm issued a buy rating and a $8.00 target price on the stock.
+Canaccord Genuity Group assumed coverage on shares of Olaplex (NASDAQ:OLPX – Get Rating) in a research note issued to investors on Thursday, MarketBeat.com reports.
+The brokerage issued a buy rating and a $8.00 price objective on the stock.

-Other equities analysts also recently issued research reports about the stock.
-Morgan Stanley lowered their target price on shares of Olaplex from $6.50 to $6.00 and set an equal weight rating for the company in a research note on Thursday, November 10th.
-JPMorgan Chase & Co. downgraded shares of Olaplex from an overweight rating to an underweight rating and decreased their price target for the company from $16.00 to $8.00 in a research note on Wednesday, October 19th.
-Barclays cut shares of Olaplex from an equal weight rating to an underweight rating and set a $5.00 price objective on the stock. in a research report on Wednesday, October 19th.
-Telsey Advisory Group cut their price target on Olaplex from $25.00 to $11.00 and set an outperform rating on the stock in a report on Wednesday, October 19th.
-Finally, Bank of America lowered shares of Olaplex from a buy rating to an underperform rating and dropped their price objective for the company from $15.00 to $5.00 in a research note on Wednesday, October 19th.
-Three equities research analysts have rated the stock with a sell rating, four have issued a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Olaplex currently has an average rating of Hold and a consensus target price of $9.15.
+A number of other equities analysts also recently weighed in on OLPX.
+Raymond James downgraded Olaplex from a strong-buy rating to a market perform rating and lowered their price target for the stock from $20.00 to $15.00 in a research report on Wednesday, October 19th.
+JPMorgan Chase & Co. downgraded Olaplex from an overweight rating to an underweight rating and lowered their price target for the stock from $16.00 to $8.00 in a research report on Wednesday, October 19th.
+Morgan Stanley lowered their price target on Olaplex from $6.50 to $6.00 and set an equal weight rating on the stock in a research report on Thursday, November 10th.
+Telsey Advisory Group decreased their target price on Olaplex from $25.00 to $11.00 and set an outperform rating on the stock in a research report on Wednesday, October 19th.
+Finally, Cowen decreased their target price on Olaplex from $22.00 to $10.00 and set an outperform rating on the stock in a research report on Wednesday, October 19th.
+Three investment analysts have rated the stock with a sell rating, four have assigned a hold rating and seven have issued a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $9.15.

 Olaplex Holdings, Inc manufactures and sells hair care products.
 The company offers hair care shampoos and conditioners for use in treatment, maintenance, and protection of hair.
 It provides hair care products to professional hair salons, retailers, and everyday consumers.
 The company was founded in 2014 and is based in Santa Barbara, California.